open-telemetry/opentelemetry.io/content/en/blog/2024/target-allocator-troubleshooting/index.md

 actually deployed.

-In a flash of inspiration, I decided to check to make sure that the `PodMonitor` was _actually deloyed to my Kubernetes cluster_, and lo and behold…it was missing.
-After I deployed the `PodMonitor` (for realsies, this time), it worked.
+In a flash of inspiration, I decided to check to make sure that the `PodMonitor` was _actually deployed to my Kubernetes cluster_, and lo and behold…it was missing.
+After I deployed the `PodMonitor` (for real, this time), it worked.
 At least I take comfort in the fact that my configurations were correct the whole time! 🫠

 So yeah…moral of the story: make sure you actually deploy your resources.